4ndre4s/random-token/README.md

 # token-api

-## The API is currently under construction and can not be used!
+## The Domain is currently under construction and can not be used!

 Next features:
   - guaranteed no token collision